Patrick Hand L.L.C.

 and use AHA and CDC Covid 19 guidelines .That's why we are able to offer High- Quality educational training.

 Our class curriculum conforms to the 2020 American Heart Association guidelines.
-We guarantee you will leave our class with the life saving skills necessary to effectively administer High- CPR/ First Aid to babies or adults.
+We guarantee you will leave our class with the life saving skills necessary to effectively administer High- CPR/ First Aid to infant/child or adults.

 This course will train all students on First Aid, cardiopulmonary resuscitation (CPR), and automated external defibrillator (AED) use in a safe, timely, and effective manner until professional help arrive.